 It should also be noted that KML files in Geopointe are strictly a visual overlay; you cannot interact with them.
 They cannot be search against, filtered by, or used as map boundaries.
 If attribute data exists, you can click on the KML and see it, but that's the most you can do; no other actions are available.
 Because your uploaded KMLs are stored inside Geopointe, we have taken steps to ensure that your data remains secure.
 Here is an overview of the processes used to keep your data safe:

 - A unique key is generated inside your Salesforce system for every file that gets uploaded.
-This key is used, along with some other information, to encrypt the file on our servers.
-"Encryption at Rest" is the term to use with your security team if they are asking you questions about this.
+This key is used, along with some other information stored in Protected Custom Settings, to encrypt the file on our servers.
 This ensures that the data is unreadable by anyone on the Geopointe team.
 The file can only be unencrypted using the key in your Salesforce system in conjunction with the Geopointe software.

 - Google's servers need access to the file at the time of rendering the KML layer for a user.
 To accommodate this, we built an API for Google's servers to have special access to the unencrypted version of the file when the Geopointe software requests it.
 This access is for a very short period of time while it needs to be rendered onto the user's map (no more than a few seconds of access).
 Google does not have access to the files without Geopointe involved.